2003 Green Bay Packers season: vs. Seattle Seahawks

 Packers defensive back Al Harris returned an interception 52 yards for the game-winning touchdown 4:25 in overtime.
 The game was sent into overtime on Seahawk running back Shaun Alexander's third touchdown of the day.
 Ahman Green scored two touchdowns for Green Bay, and Bubba Franks caught a 23-yard touchdown in the second quarter.
-The game is memorable for Seahawks quarterback Matt Hasselbeck's ironic comment after winning the coin toss for the start of overtime, telling the referee "We want the ball and we're going to score."
+The game is memorable for Seahawks quarterback Matt Hasselbeck's ironic comment after winning the coin toss for the start of overtime, telling the referee "We want the ball and we're going to score!"
 This game remains one of two times in NFL history that an NFL playoff game has ended with a defensive touchdown in OT (the other being the January 10, 2010 Wild Card game between the Arizona Cardinals and the Packers).

 Packers quarterback Brett Favre completed 26 of 38 passes for 319 yards and a touchdown.

+This would be the last playoff win for the Packers without Aaron Rodgers until 2023 when Jordan Love led the 7th seeded Packers past the Dallas Cowboys 48-32.
+Despite the close final, the Packers led 27-0 late in the 2nd quarter.
+Brett Favre's last playoff win would come in 2007 when Green Bay beat Seattle in the Divisional Round 42-20 before falling to the New York Giants in the NFC Championship the following week.